 Though it took many years to realize, I took a valuable lesson from that Summer ’80 experience.
 Sometimes, you just have to GO.
 Stop the planning.
 Stop the preparations.
 Stop worrying about the rattles.
 Stop waiting for the stars to align.
 Stop dreaming about it.
 Get the hell out of your cubicle/your house and GO.
 Buy the non-refundable airfare and, prepared or not, FORCE yourself to depart that day.
 Dad, late for damn near everything in his life, never missed a booked flight.
 If it worked for him, trust me, it can work for you.

 Otherwise, that month vacation (you know, the metaphor for your entire life) will be gone, and you’ll be on the Forest Lawn website at age 39, making sure a plot is ready for your impending arrival.
-So, take a close look at the picture.
+So, take a close look at the picture at the top of this page.
 Those proportions are correct.